Skip to main content

 B2B compute

-Research, studio, and scientific workloads.
+Research, studio, and scientific workloads, if the earlier phases earn the trust.
 Active interest from the computational biology research community.

-Operators earn credits weighted by hardware trust tier and content tier.
-The credit ledger settles in fiat.
+Operators would earn credits weighted by hardware trust tier and content tier, and the credit ledger would settle in fiat.
 Nothing in this design requires a coin, and nothing about joining the grid asks the operator to speculate on one.

 The consumer's choice